About the Forest

 The Gila National Forest boasts a rich history of the Mogollon and Apache Indians, Spaniards, Mexicans, ranchers, prospectors and miners.
 Apache Chiefs Mangas Coloradas, Geronimo, and Victorio, Aldo Leopold: conservationist, ecologist and author of the Sand County Almanac, and renowned lion hunter Ben Lilly are but a few of the personalities from the past that have left their mark in the Gila.
 Place names like Raw Meat Canyon, Tepee Canyon and Grave Canyon tell the tales of the past.

 Another unique beauty of the Gila National Forest is its wilderness.
-The Gila, Aldo Leopold, and Blue Range Wildernesses offer unparallel hiking and horseback riding.
+The Gila, Aldo Leopold, and Blue Range Wildernesses offer unparalleled hiking and horseback riding.
 The magnificence of these mountainous regions imparts an indescribable feeling of awe and wonderment.
 Former Supreme Court Justice William O. Douglas may have captured the feeling when he said, "Wilderness helped preserve man's capacity for wonder ... the power to feel, if not see, the miracles of life, of beauty, and of harmony around us."
-The Gila Wilderness was established in 1924 as the first designated wilderness in the country.
+The Gila Wilderness was established in 1924 as the first congressionally designated wilderness in the country.

 The San Francisco, Gila, and Mimbres Rivers, the Catwalk, Pueblo Park Campground, Gila Cliff Dwellings, Mogollon Baldy, Castle Rock, Eagle Peak Mountain, Emory Pass, and the Burro Mountains are among the many islands of beauty on the Gila.
-Other areas of interest include Cooney's Tomb, El Caso Lookout Tower, Beaverhead, Reed's Peak, Frisco Hot Springs and Cherry Creek.
+Other areas of interest include Cooney's Tomb, El Caso Lookout Tower, Beaverhead, Reed's Peak, and Cherry Creek.